stellafai/practicelibrary/src/pages/practice/impact-mapping.md

   - mtakane
   - rdebeasi
   - valyonchev
+  - tdbeattie
 tags:
   - value
 mobiusTag: discovery
 icon: /images/impact-mapping.jpeg
 whatIs: >-
-  Impact Mapping is an engaging, graphical, strategic planning technique.
-It was introduced by Gojko Adzic in 2012.
-At the end of the impact map, you should
+  Impact Mapping is an engaging, graphical, strategic planning technique introduced by Gojko Adzic in 2012.
+It helps cross-functional teams align on goals and outcomes by focusing on behavioral changes necessary for success.
+At the end of an impact mapping session, you should have:
-  have:

-  * A shared understand of your effort's goal or problem statement
+  * A shared understanding of your effort’s goal or problem statement

-  * An inventory of human behavioral changes that must occur (or not occur) for your project to be successful.
-These are the impact from which the technique gets it name
+  * An inventory of human behavioral changes required (or avoided) to achieve success—these are the “impacts” the technique is named for.

-  * Optionally, an inventory of project scope that could be delivered to achieve the aforementioned impacts
+  * Optionally, an inventory of project scope items needed to achieve the impacts.

-  * Some sort of prioritization of scope and/or impacts
+  * A prioritization of scope and/or impacts.

-  * A physical or digital diagram with the above information
+  * A physical or digital diagram capturing the above.
 whyDo: >-
-  * Most planning activities revolve around juggling a "shopping list of features," as Gojko calls them.
-Even though the features are delivered, often the business objective is not achieved.
-Impact Mapping reorients us towards delivering value, not delivering features.
+  In customer-centric roles like Customer Success, Sales, and Product, teams often focus on delivering a “shopping list of features.”
+Yet even when those features are delivered, the intended business outcome may not be achieved.
+Impact Mapping reorients teams around delivering measurable value, making it particularly valuable for aligning cross-functional teams around customer outcomes.

-  * Impact Mapping introduces a very simple human centered design process, and as such, it is a great way to put lightweight design thinking techniques into practice

-  * It's a graphical mind map, which reduces the barrier to entry for participants and facilitators alike

-  * The technique is highly adaptable, because the core mind map is so simple.
-Gojko's original text describes a ~4 week executive level strategic planning workshop.
-It can also be run in a 4-6 hour session with Project Sponsors in the early stages of product development planning.
-These are just two of endless possible variations of the technique.

-  * It is an excellent way to allow leadership and autonomous teams to have a conversation around strategic priorities and how they translate into the work of the team.

-  * The focus on Impacts for key actors translates well into outcomes.

-  * Impact Mapping is a way for leaders to practice leadership by intent (ref [David Marquet](https://www.davidmarquet.com/))
+  Key benefits include:

+  - **Customer-Centric Conversations**: Impact Mapping introduces a lightweight design thinking approach, enabling teams to focus on outcomes rather than outputs.
+This is essential for aligning Sales, Onboarding, Product, and Customer Success teams around shared goals for customer success.

+  - **Improved Collaboration**: The visual, graphical mind map format reduces barriers to participation and makes it easier to facilitate meaningful discussions.

+  - **Versatility**: Impact Mapping works for executive-level strategic planning or shorter, more tactical sessions.
+For example, it can be used to define onboarding goals that align with Sales commitments and Product capabilities.

+  - **Outcome Orientation**: By emphasizing impacts for key actors (e.g., customers or internal teams), the technique naturally drives outcomes-driven conversations.

+  - **Leadership Alignment**: It fosters leadership by intent (ref [David Marquet](https://www.davidmarquet.com/) and ensures alignment at both strategic and tactical levels.

 howTo: >-
   ### Who do you need?

-  * Facilitator

-  * Product Owner
+  * **Facilitator**: Ideally a neutral party with experience in impact mapping.

+  * **Product Owner**: Brings insights into product capabilities and constraints.

-  * Project Sponsor, both technical and business
+  * **Project Sponsor**: Includes both technical and business perspectives.

-  * Architects
+  * **Architects**: Provide guidance on feasibility and constraints.

+  ### How Impact Mapping Aligns Teams for Outcomes-Driven Customer Conversations

+  Impact Mapping is particularly effective for aligning Sales, Onboarding, Product, and Customer Success teams by fostering discussions around **what behavioral changes are needed to achieve success.**

+  ### Examples:

+  * **Sales**: Use Impact Mapping to identify the promises made to customers during the sales process and ensure they align with the delivery teams’ understanding.

+  * **Onboarding**: Map out the behavioral changes customers need to adopt your product successfully, creating clarity around onboarding priorities.

+  * **Product**: Collaborate with Product teams to ensure the features being built are tied to measurable impacts on customer outcomes.

+  * **Customer Success**: Drive conversations about long-term success metrics and connect them to onboarding and product roadmaps.

   ### Suggested Time